 Well, it’s time.

-And even though I know I’m more ready than I’ve ever been, and maybe ever will be, the decision is terrifying.
+Even though I know I’m more ready than I’ve ever been, and maybe ever will be, the decision is terrifying.
 I know unequivocally that it’s the right thing to do, and that I’m the right person to do it, but it doesn’t matter.
 I’m terrified.
 Because I’m human.

 I can’t help but obsess over what I don’t have.
 It takes everything I have to not dwell on the risk and what will happen if I get it wrong.
 I obsess over my own inadequacies.
 I fantasize over the worst-case scenario, as if that’s the only possible outcome.
 I doubt.
 I fear.